jdb/jdb.github.com/concurrent.rst

    performance".
 Notwithstanding the many existing techniques to make Python code compile and run on multiple processors, it is not the point.
 In many case, the C compiler can not fix a bad design.
-For example, take the download of a install CD, there is an insignificant gain in performance in a download client written in C over an implementation in Python, because 1. both implementation are very likely to end up leaving the network and disk stuff to the
+For example, take the download of an install CD, there is an insignificant gain in performance in a download client written in C over an implementation in Python, because 1. both implementation are very likely to end up leaving the network and disk stuff to the